marc-jones/phd_thesis/content/01_introduction/04_modelling.md

 Specifically, the ability of the model to extrapolate and make predictions about future events is improved by effectively giving the model an understanding of how the crop plants under study will respond to particular inputs[@whisler_crop_1986].
 The downside of such models is that they often have many parameters, that either have to be measured or predicted from training sets of data.
 This parameterization often requires a lot of data to be collected, which with crop plants may be difficult or costly to do.
-The complexity of the models will also affect how quickly these parameters can be estimated and how long the model will take to run.
+The complexity of the models will also affect how quickly these parameters can be estimated, and often how long the model will take to run.
 Once trained, however, the insights from the models can be very precise.
 Modelling wheat growth in sub-tropical India found yields were very sensitive to temperature, potentially informing the selection of future varieties grown[@aggarwal_analyzing_1994].
-Modelling the growth of maize, spring wheat, and soybean revealed that an altered planting date combined with alternative varieties could reduce losses due to projected climate change by 18%.
+Modelling the growth of maize, spring wheat, and soybean revealed that an altered planting date combined with alternative varieties could reduce losses due to projected climate change by 18\ %.

 Statistical models, conversely, do not explicitly model processes, and instead attempt to relate model inputs, such as climate data, to model outputs, such as crop yield, in a correlative manner[@lobell_use_2010].
-This models are much simpler, with fewer parameters, than the process-led models.
+These models are much simpler, with fewer parameters, than the process-led models.
 This means the models are faster to run and potentially require less data to parameterize them.
-This makes statistical models well suited to used as summary models, that capture the general trends between variables[@bouman_school_1996].
+This makes statistical models well-suited for use as summary models, that capture the general trends between variables[@bouman_school_1996].
 However, as the models do not interpret the data in terms of plant growth, statistical models are potentially less accurate when extrapolating the data to make predictions.
-Despite their simplicity, statistical models are still capable of facilitating insight, such as predicting potato yields from satellite imaging and remote sensing data[@al_gaadi_prediction_2016]
+Despite their simplicity, statistical models are still capable of facilitating insight, such as predicting potato yields from satellite imaging and remote sensing data[@al_gaadi_prediction_2016].

 ### Integrating the two types of models

-A potential short coming of modelling plant growth responses using models that do not simulate regulatory networks is that regulatory logic may be lost.
+A potential short-coming of modelling plant growth responses using models that do not simulate regulatory networks is that regulatory logic may be lost.
 Different crop varieties and species are often incorporated into crop models through parameter changes[@boote_potential_1996; @keating_overview_2003].
 However, the regulatory logic of the crop models will remain unchanged.
 For example, the output from two signalling pathways may be required simultaneously to activate expression of a particular target pathway.